 - giant papillary conjunctivitis

-In this article, we will examine dry eyes from allergies.
-We will also look at the symptoms and causes of dry eyes and how to treat and prevent them.
+This article examines dry eyes from allergies.
+We also discuss the symptoms and causes of dry eyes and how to treat and prevent them.

 When the eyes dry out due to allergens or other causes, a person may experience: